 For many travellers to South-East Asia, there’s the assumption that the cost for tourists is similar across the board.
 It’s not.
-Let’s get one thing straight; things get more ex-y when it comes to holidaying in Thailand than, say, Bali, and that is whether you go five-star or backpacker-style.
+Let’s get one thing straight; things generally get more ex-y when it comes to holidaying in Thailand than, say, Indonesia, and that is whether you go five-star or backpacker-style.

 You notice this the moment you exit Phuket airport.
 Even if you’re heading to the centre of the island’s chaos, Patong, you’ll be hit with a fare of 800 baht (around AUD$25) which incidentally is more than the cost of a cab from Sydney Airport to Surry Hills!

 Taxis generally cost more in Thailand than in Indonesia.
 Indeed, in and around Phuket, you have the option of paying about AUD$6 for a ten-minute trip that would otherwise cost you around AUD$2 in Bali.
 Alternatively, you can opt to take a tuk-tuk, which is basically an open vehicle akin to one you might find on a safari game drive – that is rickety, non-airconditioned, without seatbelts, and with the risk of falling out of it being 100% yours.

 While there are some very tranquil quarters to Phuket, particularly the resorts that dot the northern coast of the island, and even Phuket Town itself, these areas are a far cry from the hustle and bustle of busy Patong Beach.
 Put simply, Patong is to Phuket what Kuta is to Bali – complete with bad whiffs in the air that forced us to make reference to “the pong in Patong”.
 But the mess and chaos are not so much the locals’ doing; rather the tourists, who often prefer to bow down to a statue of Ronald McDonald in Buddha pose for a rushed breakfast than anything sincerely culinary.